 Plant leaf samples were initially tested at the Plant Disease Diagnostic Clinic at the North Florida Research and Education Center (NFREC) in Quincy, FL.
 The plant samples were tested for a wide range of pathogens, including [Waiting on Dr. Iriarte’s response] but the results were inconclusive.
 The infected materials were subsequently sent to the Florida Department of Agriculture and Consumer Services (FDACS).
 The presence of Orchid fleck dichorhavirus was confirmed via generic one step conventional RT-PCR with R2-Dicho-GF and R2-Dicho-GR primers, amplifying ~800 nt of L-gene (RNA2) amplicon from a leaf sample of infected Liriope (Kubo et al. 2009).
 RT-qPCR confirmed OFV and the RT-PCR product was sequenced using Sanger sequencing and High Throughput Sequencing (Kondo et al. 2006).
 Sanger sequencing of RT-PCR amplicons shared 98 % nucleotide identity with OFV strains which infect orchids (GenBank Accession numbers: AB244418 and MK522807) (Kondo et al. 2006, 2014, Cook et al. 2019).
 Further samples were taken from various symptomatic cultivars of Liriope spp., Ophiopogon spp., as well as Aspidistra elatior Blume (Asparagales: Nolinoideae) during subsequent visits to the initial site of collection as well as other locations in Leon county.
 Samples were tested via RT-PCR at the NFREC (see Table 1) to confirm the presence of OFV.

 Further surveys of Nolinoideae in Florida have revealed more sites with symptomatic plants in both Leon and Alachua counties.
-In addition to the discovery of the OFV-infected plants, our lab at the NFREC collected mites from symptomatic plants in Leon county which were observed with phase contrast microscopy.
+In addition to the discovery of the OFV-infected plants, we collected mites from symptomatic plants in Leon county which were observed with phase contrast microscopy.
 We encountered both eriophyoid mites and flat mites which were identified as Brevipalpus californicus (Banks) sensu lato, an identity which was confirmed by the FDACS via Differential Interference Contrast (DIC) microscopy.
 Brevipalpus mites have been previously associated with OFV (Dietzgen, Tassi, et al. 2018, García-Escamilla et al. 2018, Beltran-Beltran et al. 2020) and similar diseases (Kitajima et al. 2010) and are known to feed on a large variety of economically-important plants (Childers et al. 2003, Akyazi et al. 2017).
 Unfortunately, the Brevipalpus mite species complex is known to contain cryptic species (Childers and Rodrigues 2011) whose identification can be improved with molecular methods as well as more advanced microscopy techniques, such as low-temperature scanning electron microscopy (LT-SEM) (León and Nadler 2010, Skoracka et al. 2015).
-With that in mind, we sent additional samples of the mites to the USDA-ARS in Beltsville to observe the mites with LT-SEM techniques, which agreed with both prior identifications of B. californicus s.l. (see Fig. 2).
+With that in mind, we sent additional samples of the mites to the USDA-ARS in Beltsville to observe the mites with LT-SEM techniques, which agreed with both prior identifications of B. californicus s.l.
+(Fig. 2).

 The earliest mention of a virus which may have been OFV is Ko et al. (1985), who detected nuclear inclusions caused by an undescribed bacilliform rhabdovirus.
 Ko et al. (1985) described the spoke-wheel configurations typically associated with OFV (see (Chang et al. 1976)), in Brassia orchids, but unfortunately made no mention of mites or further investigations of this virus.
 The first certain report of OFV in the US was made by Bratsch et al. (2015), who confirmed the presence of OFV in Phalaenopsis hybrids in the US, using TEM of ultrathin sections of plant tissue as well as molecular sequence analysis.
 In addition, Bratsch et al. (2015) detected Brevipalpus mites and their exoskeletons associated with OFV-infected plants.
 It appears that Bratsch et al. (2015) did not make a conclusive species identification, but did cite Kondo et al. (2003), suggesting that they suspected B. californicus as their vector.